 Travel Insurance is a way of insuring yourself against those unexpected mishaps that can pop up on holiday and cost you money.
 If something goes awry on your trip, you can make a claim and if it’s covered by your policy, you may be entitled to be reimbursed for all or part of the cost (subject to any excesses that may apply).

 PLEASE NOTE: The below is a summary only. *Terms, conditions, limits and exclusions apply.
 Please refer to the Product Disclosure Statement for full details.

 We cover a large number of pre-existing medical conditions.
 Simply complete our medical assessment in order to apply for cover for your pre-existing medical condition*.
 Additional premiums may apply.

 We’ve been helping Aussie travellers for more than 35 years, and our policies are underwritten by Allianz Australia Insurance Limited.

-Our Travel Insurance cover allows you to choose the level of cancellation cover you need as well as giving you the option to increase the cover on valuable items you may wish to take with you.* We also provide the option to vary the excess you pay if anything goes wrong when travelling.
+Our Comprehensive, Multi-Trip and Domestic plans allow you to choose the level of cancellation cover you need as well as the option to increase the cover on valuable items you may wish to take with you.* We also provide the option to vary the excess you pay if anything goes wrong when travelling.

-Through our global support network, we have medical experts ready to help, who are located in just about every location you are likely to visit.
+Through our global support network, we have medical experts ready to help when the need arises.

 At Worldcare we arrange your insurance, answer any questions you have, provide emergency medical assistance, and help with your claim.

 When travelling overseas, Worldcare travel insurance can be especially important.
 Our Comprehensive and Multi-Trip policies are designed to provide cover for:*

 Lost or stolen luggage, cancellations and delays or an accident in your hire car could all leave you out of pocket and these are just some of the things Worldcare Domestic travel insurance is designed to cover*.

 Read more about Domestic Travel Insurance.

 *Terms, conditions, limits and exclusions apply.
 Please refer to the Product Disclosure Statement for full details

-It’s a good idea to compare travel insurance quotes to ensure you are getting coverage that suits your needs for a competitive price.
+It’s a good idea to compare travel insurance quotes to ensure you are getting coverage that suits your needs.